-The Aerospace Laboratory for Plasma Experiments (ALPE) invesitgates plasma for space propulsion, evnironmental concerns, and enhanced manufacturing.
+The Aerospace Laboratory for Plasma Experiments (ALPE) investigates plasma for space propulsion, enhanced combustion, and environmental concerns.
 We design plasma experiments and diagnostic devices for measuring plasma properties.
 We have modeling capabilities to simulate plasma devices, ionization, and decomposition.
 The student lead Western Aerospace Launch Initiative (WALI) small satellite team collaborates with ALPE, and we strive to work together to build a small satellite to be used for on orbit plasma diagnostics of electric propulsion systems

 The goals of ALPE's experimental and theoretical research program are to:

-1. Build physical and non-intrusive plasma diagnostic tools to further the understanding of plasma
+Build physical and non-intrusive plasma diagnostic tools to further the understanding of plasma phenomena and physics.

 Collaborate with the student group at WMU, WALI, to build satellites